BDSM Collars: Meanings, Types & Ceremony Ideas

 -

-- Pet-play collars.
+Pet-play collars.
 Styled like gear for pup/kitty play (tags, bells).
-Fun, playful, often part of animal-role scenes.
+Fun, playful, often part of animal-role scenes, whether you're into puppy play or kitten play.
+Often paired with BDSM masks and hoods or cosplay bondage gear for complete transformation experiences.
 (Like all gear, the meaning should be negotiated.)

 Materials & closures: